EthanHolleman/site_dev/content/posts/why-are-maker-spaces-empty.md

 title: "Why are (some) maker spaces so empty?"
 date: 2022-12-15
 tags: ['3D Printing', 'blogs']
-draft: true
+draft: false
 ---

-## Where is everyone?
+### Where is everyone?

 I am lucky to live within biking distance of the [Davis Craft Center](https://campusrecreation.ucdavis.edu/recreation/craft-center), an excellent facility that provides screen printing, woodworking, welding, and "maker" resources (3D printer, laser cutter, soldering kit, etc.) to UC Davis students and community members at very reasonable prices.

-I only learned about the maker space at the Craft center within the last three months and since then have been visiting semi-regularly to work on my projects.
-The main benefit of working there for me is that it that there is significantly more space compared to my 1 bedroom apartment and it is cat free.
+I only learned about the maker space at the Craft center within the last three months; since then have been visiting semi-regularly to work on my projects.
+The main benefit of working there for me is that there is significantly more space compared to my one bedroom apartment and it is cat free.
 This is especially helpful when working with anything remotely string shaped.

 Something I have noticed though is that 90% of the time, I am the only person there.
 So I usually find myself wondering, aren't there other people working on cool stuff that would want to use this space?
 Where are they?
 Do they just not know about it?

-The Craft center maker space has a 3D printer, 2 laser cutters, a vinyl cutter, a drill press, and plenty of workbench space to spread out.
+The Craft center maker space has a 3D printer, two laser cutters, a vinyl cutter, a drill press, and plenty of workbench space to spread out.
 It is also basically free for UC Davis students.
 So where is everyone?
-I was talking about this with a friend who regularly uses the maker space at a local library and he had made similar antidotal observations about the seemingly low lack of utilization despite the space having the standard complement of maker equipment.
+I was talking about this with a friend who regularly uses the maker space at a local library.
+He had made similar antidotal observations about the seemingly low lack of utilization despite the space having the standard complement of maker equipment.

 ### Focus on onboarding